- How does a Roulette System operate?

 For example, if red is landed upon 20 times then with an initial bet of €1, player wins €14.
 If red is landed upon 17 times, the player also wins €14.
 Interestingly, the income distribution is symmetrical in the middle of the table.

-The above table demonstrates that what happens when the frequencies of red and black differ is insignificant (with other types of roulette system, players would lose).
+The above table demonstrates that what happens when the frequencies of red and black differ is insignificant (with other types of roulette tactic, players would lose).
 Donald counted on the fact that over time the frequencies would be roughly similar.
 Natanson followed in his footsteps, but intensified the system.

 Finally, we can’t forget zero.